vmstio/vmstio/docs.vmst.io/content/actions.md

 ## Content Actions

-Action that is taken directly on content, but not on the reported user account.
+On some reports action is taken directly on the reported content, but not on the reported user account.

 | | |
 |---|---|